LR 7.1: Motion Practice

 (3) A party must obtain leave of court to file more than one response to a motion for summary judgment.
 For example, a challenge to several arguments raised in a motion for summary judgment generally must be in a single response.

 (1) Briefs Required and Permitted.

-a motion must be accompanied by a single brief.
+(A) Unless the Court permits otherwise, each motion and response toa motion must be accompanied by a single brief.
 The brief may be separate from or may be contained within the motion or response.
 If contained within the motion or response, the brief must begin on a new page and must be clearly identified as the brief.
 A movant may also file a reply brief.

 (B) Briefs must comply with LR 5.1.